20 Delicious Hualien Restaurants

 It’s difficult coming to a new city and not knowing where to get a good bite to eat.
 Guide books can be outdated, and review sites can be rigged.
 So here at Island Life, we’ve made a list of all of our favorite restaurants from our time living here in Hualien.
 You can find it below!
 All of this and SO MUCH more can be found in our 2019 Hualien Visitors Guide.
 We hope you enjoy!

-Salt Lick Restaurant – American style BBQ.
+Salt Lick BBQ & Pizza – Mouth watering American style BBQ.
 Our favorites include the slow cooked Pulled Pork (sandwich or plate), the Seasonal Salad (best in town), the Cajun Chicken Sandwich, the Chicago Deep Dish Pizza and the Smoked Ribs.
 Also home to Hualien’s largest selection of Taiwanese craft beers on tap.

 Three Koalas Restaurant – Very reasonably priced American & Italian fare.
 Paninis, Personal Pizzas, Burgers and more.
 Our favorite is the steak sandwich with goat cheese and balsamic onion jam.
 A popular place for families.

 Address: No. 122, Bo’ai Street

 Farmers Kitchen – This delicious vegetarian restaurant serves a wide variety of dishes and grow their own organic produce locally.
 Our favorites include the spinach calzone, the Caprese salad and the chick pea cottage pie.